moderndatacompany/dataos.info/docs/interfaces/cli.md

     >     ```
     >

-Yay!
-You have successfully installed the CLI, now let’s initialize.
+You have successfully installed the CLI, now the next step is to [initialize](#initialize) it.

    <br>
     <div style="border: 2px dotted #e0e0e0; padding: 15px; border-radius:7px">